Submitty/submitty.github.io/_docs/sysadmin/configuration/registration_feed.md

 ```bash
 $ crn_copymap.php [-h | --help | help] (term) (course-a) (sections) (course-b) (sections)
 ```
-Create a mapping of CRNs (course and sections) that are to be duplicated.
+Create a mapping of course and sections that are to be duplicated.
-This is useful if a professor wishes to have a course enrollment, by section, duplicated to another course.
+This is useful if a professor wishes to have course enrollment, by section, duplicated to another course.
 Particularly when the duplicated course has no enrollment data provided by either the registrar or IT.

 ***Command Line Arguments*** |